-Spurned by his own party, mocked by his opponent, Joe Biden has emerged more popular and close to winning a job he has wanted for decades
+Initially spurned by his own party, mocked by his opponent, Joe Biden has emerged more popular as he closes in on a job he has wanted for decades

 Biden has tinkered with some surface factors.
 In Thursday’s final debate, he seemed to smile and laugh more often than previously, attempting a more dramatic contrast with the often dour Trump.
 But Biden’s message was the same as when he was finishing in a distant fifth place in February’s New Hampshire primary, before a predominantly Black electorate in South Carolina resurrected his candidacy.

-“He feels good,” said Christopher J. Dodd, the former Connecticut senator and one of Biden’s veteran confidants.
+“He feels good,” said Christopher J. Dodd, the former senator from Connecticut and one of Biden’s veteran confidants.
 “He’s not overconfident.
 But he feels he has done what he needs to do against an extraordinary opponent — and extraordinary is meant negatively.”

 “Joe believes, and his staff does, that it’s going to be close.
 That’s not just campaign hype,” he added.
 “They’re worried because they see the country divided.
 I think he’s spending as much time thinking about that and how do we solve that problem than he is anything else.
 But he’s cautiously optimistic.”

 Biden’s closing message has centered on unity as much as it has a rejection of the incumbent.
-His campaign aired, during the World Series and elsewhere, a 60-second ad featuring iconic images of America as deep-voiced Sam Elliott, the actor known for gunslinging roles as the quintessential cowboy, talked about dignity, a fresh start and common agreement.
+His campaign aired, during the World Series and elsewhere, a 60-second ad featuring iconic images of America as deep-voiced Sam Elliott, the actor known for gun-slinging roles as the quintessential cowboy, talked about dignity, a fresh start and common agreement.

 “This is an overused term, but he’s a happy warrior.
 He’s always been the same.
 He feels comfortable who he is and doesn’t try to be anybody he’s not,” said Harry M. Reid, the former Senate majority leader.
 “He tries really hard, works hard.
 And you don’t find him often depressed or disgruntled or angry.
 That’s not who he is.”